Part of the IDENTIFY Playbook ← Return to Hub

 Assessment Question Yes No

-Can compromise lead to immediate loss of maneuverability?
+Immediate Impact: Could failure/compromise lead immediately to loss of propulsion, steering, or a catastrophic safety event?
 Cat III Go to next question

 Surveyor Tip: In your Asset Inventory (Excel/Database), you must justify why a system is Category I. If you can’t prove it has no safety impact, Class will default it to Category II or III.